victorlenerd/GratitudeAppServer/README.md

 /search           | GET    | Search for a user on the app
-/tokens/{userID}  | PUT    | Create or update token for a user /feeds/{userID}   | GET    | Get all notes shared on feed by friends of user
+/tokens/{userID}  | PUT    | Create or update token for a user /feeds/{userID}   | GET    | Get all notes shared on feed by friends of user /friends          | PUT    | Create a friend request or update a friend request /friends/{userID} | GET    | Get all friends for a user /friends/{uuid}   | DELETE | Delete friend request /notes            | GET    | Get all notes for a user /notes            | PUT    | Upload a note or share a note to a feed /notes/{uuid}     | DELETE | Delete a note

 ## License